AjayprathapCh/Data-Cleaning/README.md

 # Data-Cleaning

 The data set contains historical data of borrowers.
-The aim is to clean the data.
+The aim is to prepare the data analysis ready by using data cleaning techniques

 ## Data Dictionary